slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Forty is the old age of youth; fifty is the youth of old age."
 -- Victor Hugo*

+> *"Life really does begin at forty.
+Up until then, you are just doing research."
+-- Carl Jung*

+> *"Young men think old men are fools; but old men know young men are fools."
+-- George Chapman*

 ### On retirement